-Plan Your Day
+1. Plan Your Day

-Replace Your Filters
+2. Replace Your Filters

 One of the ways that automakers have improved the fuel economy of the vehicles that they produce is by allowing better air flow and a higher air to fuel ratio.
 One of the key elements to that improved airflow is the air filter.
 Daily driving can clog your air filter with dust and debris.
 Once a month, you should take your air filter out and inspect it.
 If there is quite a bit of dust visible give it a sharp rap (or several) on your thigh.
 That will dislodge quite a bit of loose debris, improving airflow.
 If you live in a very dusty environment, you will want to do this more frequently.
 Be sure to replace the air filter as the manufacturer recommends in the owner’s manual.

 Another filter to replace is the fuel filter.
 This little filter keeps impurities from reaching your engine and often clogs slowly.
 As it clogs, your fuel economy may decrease.
-That decrease is the least of your worries.
-If the fuel filter completely clogs, the engine may stop immediately or impurities may reach your fuel injectors causing a very expensive repair.
-Ask a serviceperson how often your fuel filter needs to be replaced.
+However, that decrease is the least of your worries.
+If the fuel filter completely clogs, the engine may stop immediately or impurities may reach your fuel injectors causing a very expensive trip to the repair shop.A good idea is to also ask a serviceperson how often your fuel filter needs to be replaced.

-Avoid the Air Conditioner
+3. Avoid the Air Conditioner

 Regular maintenance goes beyond oil changes and obvious repairs.
 Every manufacturer recommends a regular maintenance schedule for tune-ups, belt changes, etc. These do more than help you avoid breaking down.
 All of these scheduled items will help your car maintain the highest fuel numbers possible.
 Tire maintenance is often an overlooked aspect of improved fuel economy.
 Tires that are either over-inflated or under-inflated will diminish your car’s fuel efficiency – as will having the wrong size tires.

 Carefully read your owner’s manual to find the right size and inflation for your car.
 Another tire issue to look for is uneven wear.
 A tire that is wearing on the inside or outside is a sign of poor alignment or a worn ball joint.
 Both will wreak havoc with your fuel economy.
 Additionally, a worn ball joint needs to be repaired before it becomes a dangerous safety issue.

-Change Your Driving Habits
+5. Change Your Driving Habits